AqwamCreates/DataPredict/docs/API/Models/ExpectationMaximization.md

 #### Parameters

 * maxNumberOfIterations: The maximum number of iterations.

 * numberOfClusters: Number of clusters for model to train and predict on.
+By default or set to math.huge(), it will find the best number of clusters using bayesian information criterion.

 * epsilon: The value to ensure that gaussian calculation doesn't reach infinity.